chungkitchan/assistant-simple/README.md

 1. In the Wealth-Portfolio-Management application console, select Runtime.

-1. Select the Environment variable tab in the top center of the screen and set up the following User defined Environment variables in the NAME and VALUE table accordingly:
+1. Select the Environment variable tab in the top center of the screen and set up the following User defined Environment variables in the NAME and VALUE table using the Add button:

    | NAME                   |  VALUE                                       |
    |------------------------|:---------------------------------------------|